 Did you know that because of the warmth generated up the gas flue from a gas water heater chimney, a mother animal might chose to have her babies in the flue?
 Imagine the emotional impact and mess that would create.

 Two of our most frequent questions have to with whether or not we do inspections and if they are free.
-The answers are below.

 Detailed report with recommendations and pricing will follow via email from our office.

 Having your chimney cleaned by We provide small to medium masonry repair services.